How To Find An Anger Management Therapist For Improved Mental Health

 How can anger affect your physical and mental health?

-Anger can have a number of physical health effects because it triggers the fight-or-flight response, or the stress response.
-Some of these can include:
+Anger can have numerous physical health effects because it typically prompts the fight-or-flight response, or the stress response.
+Some of these physical effects can include the following:

 • Dizziness